 This page will be updated regularly as we receive new information.

-This guidance is for people, including children, who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition, and for their family, friends and carers.
+Guidance and support for the extremely vulnerable, including children, who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition, and for their family, friends and carers.
 This includes the extremely clinically vulnerable people living in long-term care facilities, either for the elderly or persons with special needs.

 Support available in your local area